miguelperezenciso/Simubiome/README.md

 ### Simulation of complex phenotypes mediated by genome and/or microbiome.
 This is accompanying code to
 Opportunities and limits of using microbiome data for complex trait prediction.
 M. Pérez-Enciso, L.M.
 Zingaretti, Y. Ramayo-Caldas, G. de los Campos (submitted)

+### Sortcorr
+This function takes two vectors x and y and allows reordering y such that cor(x,reordered(y)) = rho, where rho is the desired correlation between x and y.
+This function is critical to reorder abundances such that a correlation between genotypic values and abundances is established.
+In so doing, a genetic basis of given abundances is mimicked without modifying the observed data.
+OTU reordering can be done within cluster of correlated abundances in order to preserve - to an extent - the covariance between different OTU abundances.

     #------------------------------
     sortCorr <- function(x, y, rho) {